 PermitRootLogin no

-This modification completely prevents the root user from logging in over SSH, regardless of authentication method.
+This setting prevents the root user from logging in over SSH, regardless of authentication method.

-By default, OpenSSH permits remote access to all users on your system.
+By default, OpenSSH permits remote access to local accounts that can authenticate successfully.
 To limit SSH access to specific accounts, add the AllowUsers directive at the end of the configuration file:

 AllowUsers your_username